reactjs/react-rails/README.md

 ### Typescript support

-If you want to use React-Rails with Typescript, simply run the installer and add @types:
+If you want to use React-Rails with Typescript, you should add @types when you run the installer:
 ```
 $ bundle exec rails webpacker:install:typescript
 $ yarn add @types/react @types/react-dom
 ```

-Doing this will allow React-Rails to support the .tsx extension.
-Additionally, it is recommended to add `ts` and `tsx` to the `server_renderer_extensions` in your application configuration:
+Doing this will allow React-Rails to support the .tsx file-name extension.
+We also recommend adding `ts` and `tsx` to the `server_renderer_extensions` in your application configuration:
 ```
 config.react.server_renderer_extensions = ["jsx", "js", "tsx", "ts"]
 ```

-### Test component
+### Testing your components

-You can use `assert_react_component` to test component render:
+You can use `assert_react_component` in your tests to confirm that components are being rendered:

 app/views/welcome/index.html.erb